Daniel's

 And in that day living waters will flow out of Jerusalem, half of them toward the eastern sea and the other half toward the western sea; it will be in summer as well as in winter.
 And the LORD will be king over all the earth; in that day the LORD will be the only one, and His name the only one...

-To sum up, I believe that, just as Daniel was writing this very passage we are about to look at ... probably at the exact moment when he began to write in Aramaic, rather than Hebrew, at verse four ... the Glory of the Lord departed back to Heaven from Jerusalem and the times of the gentiles began on Earth.
-Nebuchadnezzar and his Babylon then came to full bloom, and Israel and Judah no longer existed ... and the Glory of the Lord was gone from Jerusalem ... and, the times of the gentiles had begun.
-Now, let's look at our passage.
+To sum up, I believe that just as Daniel was writing this very passage we are about to look at ... probably right at the exact moment when he switched from writing Hebrew to Aramaic ... right at verse 4 ... the Glory of the Lord began to depart back to Heaven at Jerusalem and the times of the gentiles began on planet Earth.
+Nebuchadnezzar and his Babylon came to full bloom and theocratic Israel ... no longer existed.
+The Glory of the Lord had left the Holy of Holies (naos) at Jerusalem ... the times of the gentiles began, and Nebuchadnezzar had dreamsLet's look at it.

 2:1-12